Madurai: Geography and climate

 As is typical for Tamil Nadu, Madurai has a hot semi-arid climate (BSh), although it borders closely upon a tropical savanna climate (Köppen Aw/As).

 Madurai is hot and dry for eight months of the year.
 Cold winds are experienced during February and March as in the neighbouring Dindigul.
 The hottest months are from March to July.
 The city experiences a moderate climate from August to October, tempered by heavy rain and thundershowers, and a slightly cooler climate from November to February.
 Fog and dew are rare, occurring only during the winter season.
-Being equidistant from mountains and the sea, it experiences similar monsoon pattern with Northeast monsoon and Southwest monsoon, with the former providing more rain during October to December.
+Being equidistant from mountains and the sea, it experiences similar monsoon pattern with the Northeast monsoon and the Southwest monsoon, with the former providing more rain during October to December.
 The average annual rainfall for the Madurai district is about 85.76 cm.

 Temperatures during summer generally reach a maximum of 42 °C and a minimum of 26.3 °C, although temperatures up to 43 °C are not uncommon.
 Winter temperatures range between 29.6 °C and 18 °C. A study based on the data available with the Indian Meteorological Department on Madurai over a period of 62 years indicate rising trend in atmospheric temperature over Madurai city, attributed to urbanisation, growth of vehicles and industrial activity.
 The maximum temperature of 42 °C for the decade of 2001 to 2010 was recorded in 2004 and in 2010.
+The average annual temperature ranges from 25 to 35 °C.

 Madurai has been ranked 42nd best “National Clean Air City” (under Category 1 >10L Population cities) in India.